 Veterinary Control Policies

-The TFCA-VP regularly participates in discussions between government veterinary authorities and other government organisations regarding veterinary and related policies to manage transboundary disease risks and to promote integrated and/or complementary disease control policies within and between countries.
+The TFCA-VWP regularly participates in discussions between government veterinary authorities and other government organisations regarding veterinary and related policies to manage transboundary disease risks and to promote integrated and/or complementary disease control policies within and between countries.

 Research and surveillance networks